WebFiori/docs/coding-standards.md

 The framework can be configured to not throw an exception.
 This can be performed during the process of initializing the autoloader <a href="https://webfiori.com/docs/webfiori/entity/AutoLoader" target="_blank">AutoLoader</a>.

 ## Coding Style
-It is recommended to follow the following rules while writing any PHP code.
+It is recommended to follow the following rules while writing any PHP code using the framework or writing code which is part of the framework.
 Note that not all rules follow PSR.
+Also, some of them violate PHP and PSR coding standards.
 The rules are:

 * Namespaces must be all `lower\case`.
 * Class constants and global constants names must be decalred in `ALL_CAPS`.